Argentina had been tipped there was something strange with the Emtrasur 747

 The Boeing 747 belongs to the Iranian airline Mahan Air and is sanctioned by the United States.
 It came from Caracas and was traveling under the Venezuelan flag.
 The aircraft landed on Monday, June 6 in Cordoba due to dense fog in Buenos Aires.
 It then headed to Ezeiza international airport.

 The plane has identification markings of Emtrasur, a subsidiary of Venezuela's national airline Conviasa, also under U.S. sanctions since February 2020.
-They were reportedly coming to the country to bring auto parts.
+They were reportedly flying to the country to bring auto parts.

 While the possible links of the Iranian crew with terrorism are under investigation, the spotlight has shifted onto Venezuela's Chargé d'Affaires in Buenos Aires, Stella Lugo Betancourt, one of the promoters of the 2019 agreement between Nicolás Maduro's regime and Mahan Air when she was Minister of Tourism.
 The Boeing 747-300 was transferred to Venezuela under that agreement.